 My daughter is studying slavery and the first thing I thought of what that our town was a part of the Underground Railroad.
 The Jackson Homestead in Newton, a museum and historic home on the National Underground Railroad Millennium Trail, is one such example in our neighborhood.
 I wish our home was one of the stops but it is not old enough.

 Enslavement and the South End of Boston

 Before we lived in Newton, we lived in an apartment and condominium in the South End.
 There was a large bronze statue of Harriet Tubman.
 I’d heard of her, of course, but I had no idea she lived in the South End of Boston.

 Although Tubman never lived in Boston, she had links to the city through her network of abolitionist friends, one of whom opened the Harriet Tubman House as a settlement house for black women who had migrated from the South.
-The house has since relocated, but it still exists today as part of the United South End Settlements program. from Public Art Boston
+The house has since been relocated, but it still exists today as part of the United South End Settlements program. from Public Art Boston

 Underground Railroad in Newton, MA

 I was a chaperone for a field trip a few years ago for my oldest 5th grade enslavement unit, and we visited the Jackson Homestead and Museum where they showed us this shallow dry well in the basement that might have been used as a root cellar.
 It also hid the escaped enslaved people until they could be disguised and put on a railroad to Canada.
 I really like that my town had liberal leanings hundreds of years ago.

 Jackson Homestead and Museum in Newton, MA

 5th Grade Slavery Unit in Newton

 And now enslavement has come full circle in 5th grade where my daughter and her classmates are reading about Colonial America as well as reading chapter books about enslavement.